tysker/cloud_devops_lab/README.md

 At this stage, DNS records exist but application traffic is not yet exposed.

+Note: During early stages, application IP addresses may change when infrastructure is recreated.
+A reserved IPv4 address will be introduced later to provide a stable DNS target.

 ## Learning Log

 A chronological log describing the work done in each stage.